THINGS TO BRING WITH YOU

 To contact the services in case of an emergency, you call 999 or 112.
 These calls can be made from any phone and are free of charge.

-The police deal with the safety of the community and act to reduce crime towards people and property.
-As a tourist the most likely reason to contact the police would be if your purse was stolen.
+The police deal with the safety of the community and act to reduce crimes against people and property.
+As a tourist the most likely reason to contact the police would be if you were the victim of property theft, such as a handbag, wallet or camera etc.

 The fire service deal with fire and rescue operations.
 They also attend other emergencies, and it is quite common to see a fire engine at a car crash.